MarkusThielker/next-ory/README.md

 # Next-Ory

-Get started with ORY authentication quickly and easily.
+Get started with the Ory stack quickly and easily.

 > [!Warning]
 > This project is work in progress.
 There is no guarantee that everything will work as it should and breaking changes in
 > the future are possible.

-The goal of this project is to create an easy-to-use setup to self-host [Ory Kratos](https://www.ory.sh/kratos) and [Ory Hydra](https://www.ory.sh/hydra).
+The goal of this project is to create an easy-to-use setup to self-host the [Ory](https://www.ory.sh) stack with all its components.
 It will contain an authentication UI, implementing all self-service flows for Ory Kratos and Ory Hydra, as well as an admin UI.
 All UI components are written in NextJS and Typescript, and styled using shadcn/ui and TailwindCSS.

 ## Getting started